alcy/perf-cal-2020/pcal20.md

 of linear regression analysis.
 The variation in the data corresponds to statistical fluctuations (or "noise") about the mean.

-Moreover, these red lines have a particular meaning in queueing theory&mdash;[you do know you're queuing theory don't you?](http://www.perfdynamics.com/Tools/PDQ.html)
+Moreover, these red lines have a particular meaning in queueing theory&mdash;[you do know your queuing theory don't you?](http://www.perfdynamics.com/Tools/PDQ.html)
 The diagonal line represents the ideal **parallel** performance bound.
 In other words, you cannot have a throughput better than that as you increase the request load; *on average*.
 Similarly, the horizontal line represents the **saturation** performance bound.